-As a tank brigade headquarters company, the relatively small unit of some 120 men, a significant number of whom, perhaps 60 or more, were assigned to the brigade’s command group and staff sections.
+As a tank brigade headquarters company, the unit was a relatively small organization of some 120 men, a significant number of whom, perhaps 60 or more, were assigned to the brigade’s command group and staff sections.
 The remaining soldiers manned the company’s headquarters, maintenance, supply, arms room, NBC (nuclear-biological-Chemical), and medical sections and elements.

 Regardless the mission or activity level of the company, the company had a large ongoing burden of work and duty.
-Its vehicle fleet, not including ¼ ton to trailers for 2 ½ ton trucks assigned to wheel and track vehicles numbered 36 with a 37th special vehicle.
+Its vehicle fleet, not including ¼ ton trailers to those for 2 ½ ton trucks, was assigned 36 wheel and track vehicles with a 37th special vehicle.
 The tracked vehicles ranged up to 27 tons, most at 11-12 tons.
 The weapons assigned ranged from the then issued service pistol, M1911, and M16 rifles, up to the M2 machinegun with some 140 weapons assigned.

-These inventories combined with the engineer (tools and generators) and NBC equipment inventories assured a huge ongoing maintenance mission that was never ending and that sometimes required great initiative to sustain, particularly if Army budgets became constrained and replacement parts, as an example, became less available.
+These inventories combined with the engineer (tools and generators) and NBC equipment inventories assured a huge ongoing maintenance mission.
+It was a never ending mission that sometimes required great initiative to sustain, particularly if Army budgets became constrained and replacement parts, as an example, became less available.
 The latter, especially on low density parts that might not have any items in stock when ordered and had to be fabricated at a production plant with long delays to fill a requisition, could result in major equipment availability and unit readiness issues.